ConstantRobotics-Ltd/VSource/README.md

      * @brief Get new video frame.
      * @param frame Frame object to copy new data.
      * @param timeoutMsec Timeout to wait new frame data:
-     * timeoutMs == -1 - Method will wait endlessly until new data arrive.
+     * timeoutMsec == -1 - Method will wait endlessly until new data arrive.
-     * timeoutMs == 0  - Method will only check if new data exist.
+     * timeoutMsec == 0  - Method will only check if new data exist.
-     * timeoutMs > 0   - Method will wait new data specified time.
+     * timeoutMsec > 0   - Method will wait new data specified time.
-     * @return TRUE if new data exists and copied or FALSE if not.
+     * @return TRUE if new video frame exist and copied or FALSE if not.
      */
     virtual bool getFrame(Frame& frame, int32_t timeoutMsec = 0) = 0;
     /**